spatialthoughts/qgis-tutorials/source/docs/3/performing_table_joins.rst

   .. image:: /static/3/performing_table_joins/images/06.png
      :align: center

 7. Now under :guilabel:`Sample Data`, we can inspect the data even before loading it as a layer.
-The representation shows that the data provider gives more than one header.
+The representation shows that the data table contains  2 header rows.

   .. image:: /static/3/performing_table_joins/images/07.png
      :align: center

-8. To eliminate the additional header, under :guilabel:`Record and Fields Options` increase the :guilabel:`Number of header line to discard` to ``1``.
+8. To eliminate the additional header row, under :guilabel:`Record and Fields Options` set the :guilabel:`Number of header line to discard` to ``1``.
 Now the table will contain proper column headers.
 Click :guilabel:`Add` to add it as a layer and then click :guilabel:`Close` this dialog box.

   .. image:: /static/3/performing_table_joins/images/08.png
      :align: center